Christmas advert songs that conquered the charts

 Grace feat G-Eazy – You Don't Own Me

-A star was born thank to this slick and stylish cover of Lesley Gore's 1963 original, which was never a hit in the UK, but kept off Number 1 in the US by the Beatles.
-Grace's rework was made famous thanks to the very glitzy House Of Fraser campaign for 2015 and peaked at Number 4.
+A slick and stylish cover of Lesley Gore's 1963 original, which was never a hit in the UK, but was kept off Number 1 in the US by the Beatles.
+Grace's rework appeared in the House Of Fraser campaign for 2015 and has peaked at Number 5 so far.

 Gabrielle Aplin – The Power Of Love